Associative memory inspires improvements for in-context learning using a novel attention residual stream architecture: Introduction

 \section{Introduction}

 Transformers \citep{AttentionIsAllYouNeed} are a popular and performant class of artificial neural networks.
 Large Language Models (LLMs), decorated exemplars of Transformers, have demonstrated impressive capabilities in a wide array of natural language tasks \citep{brown2020language}.
 One particularly notable capability, known as in-context learning (ICL), has gained significant attention.
-ICL, as witnessed in LLMs, occurs when a model appropriately adapts to tasks or patterns in the post-training input data which was not provided during the model's training procedure \citep{lynch2021languageconditionedimitationlearning, mirchandani2023largelanguagemodelsgeneral, duan2023exploringrelationshipincontextlearning}.
+ICL, as witnessed in LLMs, occurs when a model appropriately adapts to tasks or patterns in the inference-time input data which was not provided during the model's training procedure \citep{lynch2021languageconditionedimitationlearning, mirchandani2023largelanguagemodelsgeneral, duan2023exploringrelationshipincontextlearning}.
 This ability to immediately learn and generalise from new information, especially with only a single or few exposures to new information, is a hallmark of sophisticated cognitive abilities seen in biological systems; human and non-human animals are capable of rapidly adapting their behaviour in changing contexts to achieve novel goals \citep{miller2001integrative, ranganath2002prefrontal, BOORMAN2021141, Rosenberg2021}, and can infer and apply previously-unseen, and even arbitrary rules without significant learning periods \citep{Goel2000, rougier2005prefrontal, mansouri2020emergence, Levi2024}.
-Developing models which connect our understanding of common mechanisms underlying these related phenomena in both artificial and natural intelligence may provide valuable insights for developing more adaptive and versatile language models, in addition to helping us more deeply understand the brain.
+Developing models rooted in computational neuroscience, such as associative memory, to connect our understanding of related phenomena in both artificial and natural intelligence may provide valuable insights for developing more adaptive and versatile language models, in addition to helping us more deeply understand more general neural systems (see Appendix \ref{appendix:neuroscience-associative-memory} for discussion on the connection between associative memory models and modern neuroscience).